top of page

 • Pass a criminal history and background check with fingerprinting

-• Demonstrate financial and home stability
+• Demonstrate financial stability.

-• Complete a home study assessment
+• Complete the home study process.

 Who are the kids who need foster parents?